 Female pilgrims, making their way up the Vindyagiri rock.
 (Photo copyright © by Kaj Halberg)

 Pilgrims pay tribute to the 17.5-metre-high statue, depicting Jain saint Bahubali, Vindyagiri.
 (Photo copyright © by Kaj Halberg)

 Detail of the statue of Bahubali.
 It is said that he was in such deep meditation that vines grew up his body.
 (Photo copyright © by Kaj Halberg)

 Copper plate with inscriptions, placed as an offering at the foot of the Bahubali statue.
 (Photo copyright © by Kaj Halberg)

 Morning sun illuminates a relief, depicting a female dancer, playing on a tabla, Vindyagiri.
 (Photo copyright © by Kaj Halberg)

-Carving, depicting a dancing court jester, Vindyagiri.
+Carving in the Vindyagiri Temple, depicting a dancing court jester.
 (Photo copyright © by Kaj Halberg)

-This carving in the Vindyagiri Temple depicts a monkey, hugging a jackfruit (Artocarpus heterophyllus).
+This carving in the Vindyagiri Temple depicts a monkey, hugging a jackfruit (Artocarpus heterophyllus). – Many species of monkeys are described on the page Animals – Mammals: Monkeys and apes, whereas the jackfruit is dealt with on the page Travel episodes – Sri Lanka 1976: Among alcohol brewers.
 (Photo copyright © by Kaj Halberg)

 The Dilwara Temples